techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 Unlike an individual user's queries to Copilot in Teams, Facilitator displays Copilot's notes within the group's conversation.
 Users can focus on the conversation and let Copilot take care of the note-taking for everyone.

 Facilitator also continuously updates as the conversation progresses.
-For example, the AI notes display the options being considered by the team and then replaces those options with a single choice once the group decides.
+For example, the AI-generated notes display the options being considered by the team and then replaces those options with a single choice once the group decides.
 Now, that's intelligent collaboration right in Teams.

 > [!IMPORTANT]
 > Facilitator's notes are communally shared between collaborators.